dougpedersen/self-driving-car-nd/P2-TrafficSignClassifier/Traffic_Sign_Classifier_Writeup.md

 This is a write up based on the Jupyter notebook that successfully implemented the project requirements in Python.

+>**Note:** I struggled with this project because of my relative inexperience with python.
+I received help from various websites for tips.
+An important aid used was the example at https://github.com/tdanyluk/CarND-Traffic-Sign-Classifier-Project.
+I also used the example images from https://github.com/juano2310/CarND-Traffic-Sign-Classifier-Project-Juan with conversion.

 ---
 ## Step 0: Load The Data